bootstrap-vue/bootstrap-vue/src/components/pagination/README.md

 | `last-text`     | The "goto last page" button text (html/sub-components supported)     |
 | `ellipsis-text` | the `...` indicator text (html/sub-components supported)             |

-Ellipsis inidcator(s) will only be ever shown at the front and/or end of the page number buttons.
+Ellipsis indicator(s) will only be ever shown at the front and/or end of the page number buttons.
 For `limit` values less than or equal to `3`, the ellipsis indicator(s) will never be shown for practical display reasons.